What is community-based tourism?

 4. Include interactive elements

-In the experience economy trend, travellers request experiences to be entertaining, educational, imaginative and attractive.
+In the experience economy, travellers request experiences to be entertaining, educational, imaginative and attractive.
 They are looking for experiences where they can participate instead of only watching and visiting.
-Engage them in the local culture, have them do, try and taste things and give them a truly unique experience.
+Engage them in the local culture, have them do, try and taste things and give them a truly authentic experience.

 5. Think about the language